Elizabeth Zharoff: Opera

-She said of her own performance of Violetta in La Traviata:
+She said of her own performance of Violetta in La traviata:

 YouTube

-In August 2014, Zharoff launched her own YouTube channel, "The Charismatic Voice" under the motto "Demystifying singing", in which she addresses many facets of the human voice and singing.
+In August 2014, Zharoff launched her own YouTube channel, "The Charismatic Voice", under the motto "Demystifying singing", in which she addresses many facets of the human voice and singing, via reaction videos.
 After the number of subscribers grew sharply during the first year of the COVID pandemic, she hired an assistant in the summer of 2020.
-Her approach is to upload reaction videos in which she analyzes and comments on different vocal aspects.
-At the suggestion of her subscribers, she began to devoted her analysis to rock and metal singers, whom she had never heard, such as Ronnie James Dio and Rob Halford and, increasingly, to extreme, guttural vocals, featuring subgenres such as deathcore.
-In January 2021, she also began to conducting long-distance video "tea-time interviews" with well-known singers.
-Early guests included Lzzy Hale, James LaBrie, Will Ramos, and Devin Townsend.
+In her reaction videos, she analyzes and comments on different vocal aspects.
+At the suggestion of her subscribers, she began to devote her analysis to rock and metal singers, whom she had never heard, such as Ronnie James Dio and Rob Halford and, increasingly, to extreme, guttural vocals, featuring subgenres such as deathcore.
+In January 2021, she also began to conduct long-distance video "tea-time interviews" with well-known singers.
+Early guests included Alissa White-Gluz, James LaBrie, Will Ramos, and Devin Townsend.

 Video games

-She also arranges vocal parts for video games of various genres, including the real-time strategy game 0 AD and the point-and-click adventure game Elsinore, released in 2019 and which was nominated for "Best Original Choral Composition", "Best Original Song" with "Fair as a Rose", and "Best Original Soundtrack Album" at the 18th Annual G.A.N.G.
-Awards.
+She also arranges vocal parts for video games of various genres, including the real-time strategy game 0 AD and the point-and-click adventure game Elsinore, released in 2019 and which was nominated for "Best Original Choral Composition", "Best Original Song" with "Fair as a Rose", and "Best Original Soundtrack Album" at the 18th Annual Game Audio Network Guild Awards.

-In addition, Elizabeth Zharoff offers online courses as a voice coach.
+Vocal coaching and research

-Zharoff is married and lives in Tucson, Arizona.
+Zharoff offers online courses as a voice coach.
+She has also developed an interest in sound creation in the upper laryngeal structure.
+She used a Kickstarter campaign in September, 2024 to create The Charismatic Voice Research Fund which will allow university studies of this largely not widely understood function, using professional singers as test subjects.
+The best known of these subjects is Will Ramos.
+The campaign was promoted through her YouTube channel and a feature interview with CanvasRebel Magazine.
+Within a month of its launch, the campaign had surpassed its goal of USD$235,000.